JeremyGreig/CI_Project_1_JG/README.md

 - __Navigation Bar__

-  - Featured on the single page, the full responsive navigation bar includes links to the Logo, Home page, <add additional page sections> is identical in each page to allow for easy navigation.
+  - Featured on the single page, the full responsive navigation bar includes links to the Logo, Information, and Resources section.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This is a single page website, so the navigation links only link to anchors on the page.
+  - This will be responsive, changing to an icon for smaller screensizes, and full text for larger.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)